-Corky Lang is once again our Travel Director, having helped design, organize and lead the first Magical Mystery Literary History tour in 2008.
+Corky Lang is our Travel Director, having helped design, organize and lead the first Magical Mystery Literary History tour in 2008.
 Corky is a native San Diegan with a varied career in travel, theatre, journalism, and television.
 His nearly 20 years as a international travel director for premier groups took him to over 30 countries.
 Corky performed on a national tour of The Grapes of Wrath; co-produced the musical, Suds, at the Waterfront Theatre in San Francisco; and co-founded San Diego’s Fritz Theatre.
 He was production coordinator for the PBS documentaries, Primal Twang and Love-In.
 In the travel industry, his special events company produced elaborate theme parties for corporate clients.
 His “Murder Mystery Evening” was nationally performed over 100 times.
 He is an online columnist for the AOL-owned Lemon Grove Patch and occasional pledge break host for KPBS-TV.
 As the Magical Mystery Travel Director, Corky’s extensive experience in Eastern Europe has made possible finding the unknown gems of hotels, restaurants and the best local guides in each city.

 Trudi Diamant is once again joining the Magical Mystery Literary History Tour as Associate Travel Director, ensuring a personalized touch for traveler’s experience.
 A professional travel agent for two decades, Trudi has been an integral part of the Kafka Project since its inception.
 In 1998, Trudi, along with her then 10 year old daughter, Annamaria, spent two months with the Kafka Project in Berlin.
 Born on a US Army base in Germany, Trudi holds a degree in German from University Alabama, Huntsville, and her language and organizations skills were essential in researching Berlin’s Nazi and Gestapo archives.
 As a travel agent, Trudi worked at travel agencies in California, Alabama and in Florida, where for six years she was Manager of At Your Service Travel in Bradenton.
 Trudi’s love of travel and special attention to the needs of her travel clients makes her an essential part of the Magical Mystery Literary History Tour.
-And as a special bonus, Annamaria, now 24 years old, will be joining the tour as an additional associate, in honor of her college graduation in May 2012.

 Get a copy of Kafka’s last love.